Dedomena-exerevnitis/mids-w207-kaggle/W207_Project_Outline.md

   - Distribution of target

     The output data for training and development data set is the win or lose label for each game.
-Since each team is either win or lose the game, the distribution of output data is uniform distributed with equally probability of value 1 and 0.
+Since each team will either win or lose the game, the distribution of output data is uniform distributed with equally probability of value 1 and 0.

   - Relationships between features